computersarecool/willynolan.com/_posts/research/2017-04-04-seam-carving.md

     alt: "Image of birds with seams marked for insertion"
   - image:
     url: "/assets/media/research/seam-carving/seventh.png"
     alt: "Result image of birds"
-videos:
 ---
 <p>
 Cropping an image is typically limited to selecting rectangular portions of an image and removing them.
 Enlarging an image typically means stretching an image which can result in pixelation.
 <a href="https://en.wikipedia.org/wiki/Seam_carving">Seam Carving</a>,
 also known as Liquid Resizing is a technique that removes both of these limitations.
 </p>

 <p>
 Seam carving works by finding the low energy seams of the image and then removing vertical or horizontal (but not necessarily straight) seams from the image.
 In this context low energy seams are parts of the image where there is not much change, and therefore are unlikely to be noticeable if removed.
 </p>